monarch-initiative/dipper/docs/quickstart.rst

 See the :ref:`notebooks` section for more details.

-Building Models
+Building models
 ------

-This code example shows some of the basics of building RDF graphs with Dipper
+This code example shows some of the basics of building RDF graphs using the models API:

 .. code-block:: python